dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 flexibility to reuse already built images, which increases the efficiency of the image build process.

-Lets say we have created a Docker image that is using like in this case a Debian image as its base image and in our new image we have installed Apache.
+Lets say we have created a Docker image from this exact example.
+And we also have two different Drupal projects that are going to use this image to serve files over the web.

+One of these projects also has to support HTTPS.

+So there are several ways how we can achieve that.
+One way is to modify this same Dockerfile and add some commands that enables TLS for Apache.

+But by doing so, Apache will be also installed if we build an image from the modified Dockerfile.

+So the more efficient and better way to do it is to use this unmodified example as our base image for the new image that requires TLS support.

+In that way the build process is relatively short for that particular project.

+The same efficienys happens in the Dockerfile itself

 ---